3 Questions To Answer Before Picking a Niche for Your Tour/Activity BusinessMarch 30, 2016, Angela Heald

 3. How much local competition is there?

-As you’re building your tour/activity business, don’t forget to keep a niche in mind.
+As you’re starting a tour company, don’t forget to keep a niche in mind.
 Find the perfect overlap between what you want to do, what your market demands, and what your competition isn’t doing, and you might just have the perfect niche.